 Each medical school may nominate one physician faculty member.
 The OSR representative is responsible for distributing information about the nomination process to students within his/her institution.
 The OSR representative appoints a selection committee composed of medical student representatives from each of the four years of medical study.
 Upon completion of the selection process, the Dean of Student Affairs signs off on the institution’s nominee.
 The OSR representative notifies the nominee of the award nomination.

-The award selection committee is comprised of a maximum of six OSR Administrative Board members.
+The award selection committee is composed of a maximum of six OSR Administrative Board members.
 The AAMC staff serve as advisors to the selection committee.
 The selection committee meets during the summer to select the national award recipient.

 Honoring the recipient